autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_goal_planner_module/README.md

 Since the path candidates generation is time consuming, goal_planner employs two separate threads to generate path candidates in the background and get latest candidates asynchronously.
 One is `LaneParkingThread` which plans path candidates on road shoulder lanes and the other is `FreespaceParkingThread` which plans on freespace area.
 The normal process of goal_planner is executed on the main thread.

-Although the two threads are running periodically, the primary background process is performed only when following conditions are met in order not to consoume computational resource.
+Although the two threads are running periodically, the primary background process is performed only when following conditions are met in order not to consume computational resource.

-- ego has approched the goal within the threshold of `pull_over_prepare_length`
+- ego has approached the goal within the threshold of `pull_over_prepare_length`
 - upstream module path shape has changed from the one which was sent by the main thread in previous process
 - upstream module path shape has changed from the one which was used for path candidates generation in the previous process